Shop

 Black walnut furniture, ceramic vases, warm-toned area rugs, track lighting, leather seating.

-For mid-century purists who want the real thing, Cured Hickory delivers genuine hardwood with the warm, amber-brown tones that defined the era.
-Hickory was a staple of American mid-century homes—its natural grain has just enough character to feel authentic without crossing into rustic territory.
+For mid-century fans who want classic warm-brown character, Braly from the MSI Everlife Cyrus collection delivers the amber-brown tone that defined the era.
+Its natural grain has just enough movement to feel authentic without crossing into rustic territory—a floor that reads vintage but stays sleek.

 Best For: